MiniDiscordThemes/DiscordReimagined/README.md

 #### Online
 1. Paste the link in `Settings` > `Vencord` > `Themes` > `Online Themes`:
     - `https://minidiscordthemes.github.io/DiscordReimagined/DiscordReimagined.theme.css`

+Vencord installations do not include HorizontalServerList by default.
+Get the file separately from [BetterDiscord](https://betterdiscord.app/theme/?id=124), then add the contents of [hslcompat](./scss/_hslcompat.scss) to the theme file or Custom/Quick CSS.
 </details>

 ## Customisation